ruthvik-17/Abhyas-Edu-Context/README.md

 1. Clone repository
 2. Use the **TG_tar/export_184196893.tar.gz** file to setup TigerGraph Cloud machine
 3. Load **11_python.csv** with has header **'check the box'**, delimiter **'|'** and enclosing character **'"' (double quote)**
-4. Open **Query_TigerGraph.ipynb** on Google colab, use GPU runtime
+4. Open **Query_TigerGraph.ipynb** on Google colab or, use this [link](https://drive.google.com/file/d/1fewXctlNwBPGIOxLavljDw-I1OCQ9QaC/view?usp=sharing), use GPU runtime
 5. Set **credentials** for pyTigerGraph to access your graph from the notebook
 6. Run all the cells from the top (includes library dependencies and assets)

 ## Known Issues and Future Improvements

-- The solution can be extended to include n-grams, and similarities at para, section, chapter levels by extracting key components at respective levels and creating embeddings.
+- The solution can be extended to include n-grams and similarities at para, section, and chapter levels by extracting key components at respective levels and creating embeddings.

 ## Reflections

-- It has been gruelling but fun few days learning TigerGraph, building and submitting the project.
+- It has been a grueling but fun few days of learning TigerGraph, building, and submitting the project.
-- The end and the begining. :)
+- The end and the beginning. :)

 ## References